Caught On Camera: At Least 100 Involved In After-School Melee

-STOCKTON (CBS13) — At least 100 individuals can be seen in video involved a brawl that forced a response from police and paramedics in Stockton Thursday afternoon.
+STOCKTON (CBS13) — At least 100 individuals can be seen in a video showing a brawl that forced a response from police and paramedics in Stockton Thursday afternoon.

 Cell phone video captured the chaos that spilled off-campus at Stagg High School.
 A crowd can be seen converging around one fight at first, then another and another.